 Is a mortgage just out of your reach?
-Many people in this position choose shared ownership.
-This represents a more affordable solution, where you part-buy and part-rent a property, which can lead to full home ownership in the future.
+Many people in this position choose Shared Ownership.

-If you would like to learn more about shared ownership, please read our FAQ guide below.
-The Shared Ownership Shop manages the sales and marketing of our properties.
+If you would like to learn more about Shared Ownership, please read our FAQ guide below.

 You buy an initial share, which can range of 25–75% (dependent on the scheme), in one of Sage's new homes using a mortgage from a bank or building society, and pay a subsidised rent on the remaining share.
 The combined mortgage and rent is normally less than you would expect to pay if you bought a similar property outright.